PX4/PX4-Autopilot/README_eprosima.rst

    void serialize_sensor_combined(const sensor_combined_s *input, char *output, uint32_t *length);
    void deserialize_sensor_combined(struct sensor_combined_s *output, char *input);

--  We have the capability under demand of the generation of an application to send and receive through a selected UART the serializated info from several topics (*miroRTPS_client.cpp*).
+-  We have the capability under demand of the generation of an application to send and receive, through a selected UART or selected UDP ports, the serializated info from several topics (*miroRTPS_client.cpp*).

 .. image:: doc/2_trasnmitter-white.png